Top 10 Cheapest Ways to Move Abroad

-We're sure you know the saying ‘One man’s trash is another man’s treasure’, so rather than put your belongings into expensive storage, or pack them into boxes taking up too much of someone else’s space, sell them and use the extra funds to top up your savings account.
+You know the saying ‘One man’s trash is another man’s treasure’?
+Rather than putting your belongings into expensive storage, or packing them into boxes, sell them and use the extra funds to top up your savings account.

 6. Shipping vs. Air freight